 - May not hear buzzers, timers, alarms, or other auditory devices we use to warn us of danger

 - Find it more difficult to process memories and problem-solving as the condition progresses.
 Dementia and other cognitive disorders are 24% more common among those with untreated hearing loss.

 - May be slow to respond in an emergency due to depression, which is 30% more common among those with untreated hearing challenges.

 If you notice little accidents becoming more frequent, take them seriously.

 By getting hearing loss treated, you could prevent major accidents.
 Most people don’t realize how quickly an accident can turn a healthy and active person into someone dependent on others and unable to do things they love.
 The risks of this quick decline grow with age.

 Accidental injuries are a leading cause of death and severe disability in the US.

 In addition to the physical ramifications, accidents put enormous strain on families and finances.
 The average cost for a fall is $30 thousand.
 This cost goes up the older the individual is.
 According to AARP, around 16.6% of Americans are providing unpaid caregiver services to someone over 50.

 How Getting Help for Your Hearing Can Reduce Accidents

 The simple act of wearing a hearing aid can significantly reduce accident risk.
-Studies show this is just one of the ways that people who wear hearing aids stay happier, healthier and more active than their peers who don’t get their hearing treated.
+Studies show this is just one way that people who wear hearing aids stay happier, healthier, and more active than their peers who don’t get their hearing treated.